Simulated annealing: The annealing schedule

 Example illustrating the effect of cooling schedule on the performance of simulated annealing.
 The problem is to rearrange the pixels of an image so as to minimize a certain potential energy function, which causes similar colors to attract at short range and repel at a slightly larger distance.
 The elementary moves swap two adjacent pixels.
 These images were obtained with a fast cooling schedule (left) and a slow cooling schedule (right), producing results similar to amorphous and crystalline solids, respectively.

-The name and inspiration of the algorithm demand an interesting feature related to the temperature variation to be embedded in the operational characteristics of the algorithm.
+The name and inspiration of the algorithm demand controlled temperature variation.
 This necessitates a gradual reduction of the temperature as the simulation proceeds.
-The algorithm starts initially with $T$ set to a high value (or infinity), and then it is decreased at each step following some annealing schedule—which may be specified by the user but must end with $T=0$ towards the end of the allotted time budget.
-In this way, the system is expected to wander initially towards a broad region of the search space containing good solutions, ignoring small features of the energy function; then drift towards low-energy regions that become narrower and narrower, and finally move downhill according to the steepest descent heuristic.
+The algorithm starts initially with $T$ set to a high value, and then it is decreased at each step following some annealing schedule—which may be specified by the user but must end with $T=0$ towards the end of the allotted time budget.
+In this way, the system is expected to wander initially towards a broad region of the search space containing good solutions, ignoring small features of the energy function; then drift towards low-energy regions that become narrower, and finally move downhill according to the steepest descent heuristic.

 For any given finite problem, the probability that the simulated annealing algorithm terminates with a global optimal solution approaches 1 as the annealing schedule is extended.
 This theoretical result, however, is not particularly helpful, since the time required to ensure a significant probability of success will usually exceed the time required for a complete search of the solution space.